josemvm/jcommunity-module/INSTALL.md

 You should add a `jcommunity` section, and you can set these parameters:

-- `loginresponse': the alias of the response in the jcommunity controller to display the login form.
+- `loginResponse`: the alias of the response in the jcommunity controller to display the login form.
 By default: `html`.
 - `registrationEnabled`: indicates if the registration feature is enabled (`on`) or not (`off`).
 By default: `on`
 - `resetPasswordEnabled`: indicates if the reset password feature is enabled (`on`) or not (`off`).
 By default: `on`
+- `disableJPref`: when `on`, indicates to not use jPref (see below) to store "registrationEnabled" and "resetPasswordEnabled" preferences.
+By default: `off`.

 ex: